Jazz beat Mavericks 116-104 for 10th straight victory - WHIZ News

-SALT LAKE CITY (AP) — Rudy Gobert had seasons high of 29 points and 20 rebounds, Jordan Clarkson added a season-high 31 points, and the Utah Jazz beat the Dallas Mavericks 116-104 on Wednesday night for their 10th straight victory.
+Utah never trailed in a 116-104 victory over the Dallas Mavericks on Wednesday night.
+The Jazz overwhelmed the Mavericks on both ends of the court on their way to their 10th straight victory and the NBA overall lead.

+Rudy Gobert led the way with his best all-around performance of the season.
+He finished with 29 points and 20 rebounds – both season highs – and had three blocks and three steals.

-Gobert also had three blocks and three steals to help the Jazz pass the Lakers — losers in Philadelphia on Wednesday, for the NBA’s best record at 14-4.
+Gobert’s dominance around the basket took Dallas out of it early and the Mavericks could never get back on track.
+His effort ultimately helped Utah pass the Lakers — losers in Philadelphia on Wednesday – for the NBA’s best record at 14-4.

-The teams will complete the two-game set in Utah on Friday night.
+“It’s probably the first time since I’ve been here that I’ve seen that much focus from everyone in this locker room,” Gobert said.
+“I really feel like we’re playing for something bigger and we’re on a mission.”

 Luka Doncic scored 30 points for the Mavericks.
 Tim Hardaway, Jr. added 19 points and Kristaps Porzingis 18.
 Dallas lost its third straight game.